-Sort Or der Mode of Outr each Target of Outr each Summary of response/atten dance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable)

-23th and ended

-July 24, 2017.

-The Sentinel ran

-the

-advertisement

-twice.
-It ran in

-the Seminole

-County section

-of the paper and

-on the Sentinel's

-website on June

-22, 2017.

-4 Public Meeting Minorities Persons with disabilities Non- targeted/broa d community Board of County Commissioner's meeting to approve the 2017-2018 Action Plan was July, 2017, in the Seminole County Commission chambers.
-The public was given the opportunity to comment on the action plan, prior to the Commissioner's approval of the Plan.
-There is an average of 30 people at commission meetings, however no attendees commented on the Action Plan No oral or written comments were received No oral or written comments were received --- ------------------- -- -- -- --- --
+Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rece ived Summary of com ments not accepted and reasons URL (If applicable) 4 Public Hearing Minorities Persons with disabilities Non- targeted/broa d community Board of County Commissioners meeting to approve the 2017-2018 Action Plan was July 25, 2017, in the Seminole County Commission chambers.The public was given the opportunity to comment on the action plan, prior to the Commissioner's approval of the Plan.
+There is an average of 30 people at commission meetings, however no attendees commented on the Action Plan A No comments were received at the commission meeting No comments were received at the commission meeting 19

-Sort Or der Mode of Outr each Target of Outr each Summary of response/atten dance Summary of comments rec eived Summary of com ments not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Persons with disabilities Non- targeted/broa d community Notice of Funding Availability and request for applications for CDBG public services, ESG, and HOME funding was published in the Orlando Sentinel in January 1, 2017.
-No oral or written Comments were received No oral or written comments were received
+Sort Or der Mode of Outr each Target of Outr each Summary of response/attend ance Summary of comments rece ived Summary of com ments not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Persons with disabilities Non- targeted/broa d community Notice of Funding Availability and request for applications for CDBG public services, ESG, and HOME funding was published in the Orlando Sentinel in January 1, 2017.
+No oral or written Comments were received No oral or written Comments were received